Cibiv/Teaser/README.md

 ###Adding new parameter sets and mappers
 For adding community parameter sets or mapper definitions, copy the downloaded YAML files in the `Teaser/setups` directory.
 Teaser will automatically load them after which they will be available for selection in the web interface.

+###Importing Data Sets
+To import custom or real read data sets, place the data files in the `Teaser/import` directory.
+You will then be able to select the files to import in the web interface.

 The respective Wiki pages explain how to [create new parameter sets](https://github.com/Cibiv/Teaser/wiki/Mapper-Parameters) and add [support for new mappers](https://github.com/Cibiv/Teaser/wiki/Mappers) from scratch.

 ##Starting a Local Web Interface